eduncan911/eduncan911.github.io/source/_posts/2014-07-13-only-2-days-left-to-crash-the-fcc.markdown

 How fracked up is that?

-Also it sucks that NetFlix already has to paid Comcast to get service to its users.
+Also it sucks that NetFlix already has to pay Comcast to get service to its users.